CloudVendingMachine/modified-terraform-azurerm-caf/README.md

+# This is modified version of Azure CAF TF Module
+List of changes:

+1. Using `int-azrm-3.7.0` branch from https://github.com/aztfmod/terraform-azurerm-caf
+   **Reason**: Known issue with `main` branch using azurerm v2.99 https://github.com/aztfmod/terraform-azurerm-caf/issues/1173
+2. Added `name` to `automation_runbook` and `automation_schedule` modules output
+   **Reason**: Impossible to use `azurerm_automation_job_schedule` resource without runbook and schedule names
+3. Modified `content` parameter of `automation_runbook` module to allow relative path to script
+   **Reason**: Unable to use local files

 # Cloud Adoption Framework for Azure - Terraform module

 Microsoft [Cloud Adoption Framework for Azure](https://aka.ms/caf) provides you with guidance and best practices to adopt Azure.